Police patrol Havana in large numbers after rare protests

 The demonstration grew to a few thousand in the vicinity of Galeano Avenue and the marchers pressed on despite a few charges by police officers and tear gas barrages.
 People standing on many balconies along the central artery in the Centro Habana neighborhood applauded the protesters passing by.
 Others joined in the march.

-Although many people tried to take out their cellphones and broadcast the protest live, Cuban authorities shut down internet service throughout the afternoon.

 About 2 1/2 hours into the march, some protesters pulled up cobblestones and threw them at police, at which point officers began arresting people and the marchers dispersed.
 AP journalists counted at least 20 people who were taken away in police cars or by individuals in civilian clothes.

+Although many people tried to take out their cellphones and broadcast the protest live, Cuban authorities shut down internet service throughout the afternoon Sunday.

+On Monday, Cuban authorities were blocking Facebook, WhatsApp, Instagram and Telegram, said Alp Toker, director of Netblocks, a London-based internet monitoring firm.

+“This does seem to be a response to social media-fueled protest,” he said.
+Twitter did not appear to be blocked, though Toker noted Cuba has the ability to cut it off if it wants to.